 The Complainant considers the disputed domain name to be confusingly similar to trademarks in which it has rights.
 The Complainant claims that the Respondent has no rights or legitimate interests in respect of the disputed domain name.
-According to the Complainant, the Respondent's name does not correspond to the disputed domain name and thus not commonly known by the disputed domain name.
+According to the Complainant, the Respondent is not identified as the disputed domain name and is thus not commonly known by the disputed domain name.
 Also, according to the Complainant, the Respondent has not been authorized to use the Complainant's trademark and is not related in any way with the Complainant.
-The Complainant finds that the use of the disputed domain name demonstrates neither a bona fide offering of goods nor a legitimate interest of the Respondent.
+The Complainant finds that the disputed domain name is neither used for a bona fide offering of goods nor is it a legitimate non-commercial or fair use.
 Finally, the Complainant considers that the disputed domain name was registered and is being used in bad faith.
 The Complainant contends that given the distinctiveness of the Complainant's trademark and its reputation, it is reasonable to infer that the Respondent has registered and used the disputed domain name with full knowledge of the Complainant's trademark.
-According to the Complainant, the Respondent registered and uses the domain name in bad faith to create confusion with the Complainant's trademarks for commercial gain by using the confusingly similar disputed domain name to resolve to a website offering counterfeit or unauthorized versions of the Complainant's products in direct competition with the Complainant's products.
+According to the Complainant, the Respondent registered and uses the disputed domain name in bad faith to create confusion with the Complainant's trademarks for commercial gain by using the confusingly similar disputed domain name to resolve to a parking page with commercial links and in the context of a phishing scheme.